SAP/sap-commerce-db-sync/docs/troubleshooting/TROUBLESHOOTING-GUIDE.md

 Depending on the source database, you may have to tweak some db settings to efficiently process the query.
 Alternatively you may have to think about adding a custom unique index manually.

-## Unable to dowload migration report
+## Unable to download migration report

 #### Symptom: